Weddell Sea – Emperor Penguin Voyage

 Day-by-Day Itinerary

 Note: All itineraries are for guidance only.
-Programs may vary depending on local ice, weather, and wildlife conditions.
-The onboard expedition leader will determine the final itinerary.
+Programs may vary depending on ice, weather, and wildlife conditions.
+Landings are subject to site availabilities, permissions, and environmental concerns per IAATO regulations.
+Official sailing plans and landing slots are scheduled with IAATO prior to the start of the season, but the expedition leader determines the final plan.
 Flexibility is paramount for expedition cruises.
-Average cruising speed of M/V Ortelius is 10.5 knots.
-If ice conditions are favorable and the route to Snow Hill Island is free of multi-year pack ice, you have the chance for ship-to-shore helicopter transfers to Snow Hill Island – roughly 45 minutes walking distance from the emperor penguin rookery.
+The average cruising speed for this vessel is 10.5 knots.
+If ice conditions are favorable and the route to Snow Hill Island is free of multi-year pack ice, you have the chance for ship-to-shore helicopter transfers to Snow Hill Island (roughly 45 minutes walking distance from the emperor penguin rookery).
 If successful, this is a once-in-a-lifetime experience.
-(Even so, remember that nature writes the final itinerary out here: Attempts to reach Snow Hill Island during the voyages of 2012-17 did not always succeed.
-In 2013 and November 2017 conditions were favorable to land by helicopter on Snow Hill Island and to visit the emperor penguin rookery.
+But please remember that nature writes the final itinerary out here: Attempts to reach Snow Hill Island during the voyages of 2012 – 19 did not always succeed.
+In 2013 and three years in a row (2017 – 2019) conditions were favorable to land by helicopter on Snow Hill Island and to visit the emperor penguin rookery.

 Day 1: End of the World, Start of a Journey.